Loading... Please wait...

 She did a guest appearance on the new DIY show "Uncommon Threads" which first aired in the summer of 2006.
 In the episode, called "The Crochet Class", Katherine teaches 3 knitters how to crochet by stepping them through an easy crochet shawl.

-Katherine has also done free-lance designs for yarn companies and designers (including a bikini company!) in Los Angeles, though her main focus now is designing and publishing her SweaterBabe.com line of original knitting and crochet patterns.
+Katherine has also done free-lance designs for yarn companies and designers (including a bikini company!) in Los Angeles.
+Her main focus now is designing and publishing her SweaterBabe.com line of 300+ original knitting and crochet patterns, teaching private classes in Orange County, CA, and teaching workshops at Craftcation in Ventura (a recap of Craftcation 2024).

 She has published patterns in several Vogue Knitting on the Go! books, several Lark books and, in her own book, SweaterBabe.com's Fabulous & Flirty Crochet, which featured 20 gorgeous crochet sweaters and accessories.

 You'll find the collection of SweaterBabe.com knitting patterns and crochet patterns here at SweaterBabe.com and on her Ravelry Designer page.
-And, be sure to Follow SweaterBabe on Pinterest !
+And, be sure to follow SweaterBabe on Instagram and on Pinterest

 Recent Pins